dbmcclain/Astronomy/README.md

 ```

 **JDN** _yyyy mm dd &key hh mm ss lcl-ut &allow-other-keys => epoch_
-- Compute JDN for specified date & time, Defaults to zero hours and local timezone offset.
+- Compute JDN for specified date & time.
+- Defaults to zero hours and local timezone offset.
 - `(JDN 2000 01 01 :hh 12 :lcl-ut 0) => 2451545.0  ;; = *J2000*`

-While Lisp is fond of using `-` as a spacer in symbol names, we also mean that quite literally here for keyword _:LCL-UT_.
+- While Lisp is fond of using `-` as a spacer in symbol names, we also mean that quite literally here for keyword _:LCL-UT_.
 IOW, we mean Local minus UT.

 **current-epoch** _=> epoch_
 - Get JDN for this very instant.